dansand/Python/part1/pythonmd.md

     - Returns the remainder of the division
     - `13 % 3` gives `1`. `-25.5 % 2.25` gives `1.5`.

+## Evaluation Order

+If you had an expression such as `2 + 3 * 4`, is the addition done first or the multiplication?
+Our high school maths tells us that the multiplication should be done first.
+This means that the multiplication operator has higher precedence than the addition operator.

 ## Strings

 How about your name?
 Type your first name in quotes like this: